luapower/oo/oo.md

 	code inside `after_pick()` last.
    * `function Apple:override_pick(inherited, ...)` lets you override
 	  `Apple:pick()` and call `inherited(self, ...)`.
+ * virtual classes: nested inner classes which can overriden in subclasses of the outer class (see below).
  * events with optional namespace tags:
    * `Apple:on('falling.ns1', function(self, args...) ... end)` - register
 	  an event handler